COVID-19 pandemic in Scotland: Police, court and prison systems

 Scottish Police Federation (SPF) said new PPE for officers would not provide any "meaningful protection", after Police Scotland announced staff would be given surgical face masks to wear when adhering to social distancing measures was not possible.
 But the SPF said that its new expert pandemic response panel refused to endorse the type two masks.

 From 27 March to 24 April 2020, police officers have made 78 arrests and issued 1,637 fixed penalty notices in Scotland related to lockdown violations.

 On 2 April 2020, BBC Scotland said it found almost a quarter of Scottish Prison Service staff are absent from work amid the COVID-19 outbreak.
 The SPS said 110 prisoners over 11 sites were self-isolating.
 At that time, two had tested positive for COVID-19.

 The first recorded COVID-19-related death of a Scottish prison officer was announced on 22 April.
 SPS spokesman Tom Fox confirmed where appropriate all prison officers are provided with PPE.
 It is not believed that the officer caught the virus while at work.

 As of 23 April 2020, 94 people in custody across nine sites were self-isolating, 12 people had tested positive and staff absences were at 19.7% of the workforce.

 The Scottish Courts and Tribunal Service consolidated its work into 10 hub sheriff courts with as much work as possible done remotely.

-It is estimated 300 to 450 prisoners will be released in phases starting at the end of April, and around 1,600 trials could be delayed if lockdown restrictions continue into the summer.
+Up to 450 prisoners were released early in May and June 2020 to free up space for solitary rooms to reduce the spread of the virus.
+Only those sentenced to 18 months or less of imprisonment and who have 90 days or less of their sentence were eligible for early release.
+People convicted of COVID-19 related offenses and those who had recently been convicted of domestic abuse were not eligible for early release, and each prison governor was given the power to veto the release of any prisoner deemed unsafe to anyone else.

-Deputy chief constable Will Kerr said the number of people in police custody has been significantly down during the pandemic and said changes during the lockdown such as virtual courts and digital evidence have helped minimise contact and time spent in custody and could be retained once the pandemic is over.
+Deputy chief constable Will Kerr said in April 2020 the number of people in police custody has been significantly down during the pandemic and said changes during the lockdown such as virtual courts and digital evidence have helped minimise contact and time spent in custody and could be retained once the pandemic is over.

 Economy

 GDP

-The Scottish Government's Chief Economist Gary Gillespie said Scotland's GDP could fall by as much as 33% from the lockdown crisis.
+The Scottish Government's Chief Economist Gary Gillespie said on 21 April 2020 Scotland's GDP could fall by as much as 33% from the lockdown crisis.